Shade Trees for Schools

 Pilina: How can you continue to build relationship between trees and your campus culture?

-- Have regular tree education or care events – celebrate Arbor day every November, create classroom curriculum around campus trees such as lei making or leaf rubbing activities.
+• Have regular tree education or care events – celebrate Arbor day every November, create classroom connection with campus trees through creating, such as lei making, weaving, or leaf rubbing activities.

-- How can you connect campus trees to larger community forestry activities – volunteering with restoration partners, visiting parks or arboretums etc.
+• Connect campus trees to larger community forestry activities – volunteer with restoration partners, visit parks or arboretums etc.

 Already Celebrating Trees?
 Become a Tree Campus!